Skip to main content

 The 2023 thru 2024 Action Plan is the third of five annual plans implementing the 2020 thru 2024 Consolidated Plan Strategic Plan goals via the investment of annual allocations of Community Development Block Grant (CDBG) funds from HUD.
 The Action Plan identifies available resources, annual goals, projects, and activities for the period beginning July 1, 2023 and ending June 30, 2024.

 Each year a CAPER is prepared for submission to HUD that summarizes the previous Program Year's accomplishments and illustrates how effectively the City is using its CDBG funding.
-The report is required within 90 days of the completion of the program year, and is subject to a public comment period.
+The report is required within 90 days of the completion of the program year and is subject to a public comment.
 The CAPER shows the City's progress in meeting the goals set forth in the Consolidated Plan as well as the previous year's Annual Action Plan.
-The CAPER is a great way for the City to evaluate the effectiveness of CDBG programs and projects towards meeting the needs of the community.

 Housing Successor Annual Report